-Session App is an open-source private messaging application that focuses mainly on user privacy and communication encryption.
+Session App is an open-source private messaging application focusing mainly on user privacy and communication encryption.

-The platform is based on decentralized servers connected in a global routing network and does not require users for any personal information when creating an account.
+The platform is based on decentralized servers connected to a global routing network and does not require users for any personal information when creating an account.

-It was developed by Oxen and it is supported by Loki Foundation, a non-governmental organization from Australia focused in privacy technology.
+Oxen developed it, supported by Loki Foundation, a non-governmental organization from Australia focused on privacy technology.

-The blockchain background is built by design in Session, since the platform uses this type of technology in it’s protocol core.
+The blockchain background is built by design in Session Messenger since the platform uses this type of technology in its protocol core.

-The communication is done using the Signal Protocol in a decentralized network in which the servers cannot track down the message’s origin nor destination, neither the IP of the users who sent the messages in the first place – which make this a very interesting platform for secure communications.
+The communication is done using the Signal Protocol in a decentralized network in which the servers cannot track down the message’s origin or destination or the IP of the users who sent the messages in the first place – which makes this a very interesting platform for secure communications.

-Session is free and it is available for mobile on Android and iOS.
-There are also desktop versions for Mac, Linux and Windows, which can be downloaded on the official web-store or using application stores.
+Session Messenger is free, and it is available for mobile on Android and iOS.
+There are also desktop versions for Mac, Linux, and Windows, which can be downloaded on the official web store or using application stores.

-Once the users get access to the platform on their desired way, it is time to create a private account.
-During this process, users must generate a Session ID and by default there is no need for an email or phone numbers to create the profile.
+Once the users get access to the platform in their desired way, it is time to create a private account.
+During this process, users must generate a Session ID, and by default, there is no need for an email or phone number to create the profile.

-Once users are set in, they are greeted with their own Session ID they can share with others so other people can find them in the application.
+Once users are set in, they are greeted with their Session ID they can share so other people can find them in the application.

 This information is public, and it is also possible to search for users based on ONS name.
 For the mobile app, it is also possible to scan QR codes for quick access.

-After log in, users are also invited to create their recovery phrase.
-In the Session platform users can only recover lost access to their accounts using these codes, since there’s no “lost my password” option.
+After logging in, users are also invited to create their recovery phrase.
+In the Session platform, users can only recover lost access to their accounts using these codes since there’s no “lost my password” option.

-By starting a new conversation, users can send encrypted messages, audios, gifs, files and photos.
+Users can send encrypted messages, audios, gifs, files, and photos by starting a new conversation.
 It is also possible to disclose disappearing messages to improve security.

-Session also supports visual indicators that shows when the other user in the conversation is typing or have successfully read a message, giving the users the option to deactivate these functions.
+Session also supports visual indicators that show when the other user in the conversation is typing or has successfully read a message, giving the users the option to deactivate these functions.

 Get started: Session App website

-Session’s biggest differences from other messaging apps are its security features and its focus on the protection of its end-users.
+Session’s biggest differences from other messaging apps are its security features and focus on protecting its end-users.

 The Session platform includes: